dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 (Cell C21) minus the total water conservation program balances (Cell C21; Blue Public pool in Figure 1).
-This storage represents additional storage that may be allocated to the Lower Basin states or other users such as Tribal Nations of the Lower Basin (see Step 3 Split storage in Row 35).
+This storage represents additional storage that may be allocated to the Lower Basin states or other users such as Tribal Nations of the Lower Basin as their initial available water (see Step 3 Split storage in Row 35).

 ### **(vii) Percent of Tribal Nation water in California**